-The new dredged Eastern Channel connects the eastern approaches to Cowes with the Inner Fairway just south of Town Quay, enabling small vessels to avoid the main harbour entrance when approaching or departing Cowes from/to the north and east.
+The Eastern Channel connects the eastern approaches to Cowes with the Inner Fairway, enabling small craft up to 20m in length to avoid the main harbour entrance when arriving or departing Cowes from/to the north and east.

-Small vessels, generally less than 20m in length, approaching from or departing to the north or east may use the Eastern Channel provided that there is sufficient water in relation to their draught.
-The current tide height can be found on the CHC website or on the tide boards located on the Shrape Beacon (east of the entrance to the eastern Channel) and 4A Beacon at the Inner Fairway junction.
-The minimum depth in the Channel is 2.25m below chart datum.
+Small vessels may use the Eastern Channel provided that there is sufficient water in relation to their draught.
+The current tide height can be found on the CHC website or on the four tide boards located around the harbour, including on the Shrape Beacon (east of the entrance to the eastern Channel) and on the 4A Beacon at the Inner Fairway junction.

-A west-southwesterly current of up to 1.5 knots during spring tides may be experienced between HW-2.5hrs and High Water, west of the Shrape Breakwater.
-Caution should be exercised so as not to be set into the path of vessels navigating the Inner Fairway or into the small craft moorings.
+A west-southwesterly current of up to 2 knots during spring tides may be experienced between HW-2.5hrs and HW, west of the Shrape Breakwater.
+A northwesterly current of up to 1.5 knots during spring tides may be experienced from HW+3hrs to HW+5hrs, west of the Shrape Breakwater.
+Caution should be exercised so as to not be set into the path of other vessels using the Eastern Channel or vessels navigating in the Inner Fairway.

 New for 2020, the East Cardinal Mark (EC3) has been replaced with a green starboard channel mark.
 Also, the yellow special mark (EC9) has been replaced with a green starboard channel mark.
 These changes make for improved consistency in the Eastern Channel buoyage.
 See Local Notice to Mariners - Eastern Channel.